jpoll962/Fundamentals-of-Numerical-Analysis/hw_toc/Tasksheet01/Tasksheet_01.md

-# Solution for Tasksheet 1
+# Solutions for Tasksheet 1
 ## Task 1:
   I emailed Professor Koebbe to notify him that I will attend his Office Hours on Sept.
 9th, 2020 to cover our required appointment.